Protocol

 \n) characters. - If a value contains

-=or any non-printable ASCII, it MUST be percent-encoded (RFC 3986) before frame construction. - Profiles MAY further restrict allowed characters.
+=or any non-printable ASCII, it MUST be percent-encoded (RFC 3986) before canonicalization. - Profiles MAY further restrict allowed characters.

-The canonical frame string is hashed to produce frame_hash.
+The canonical bounds string is hashed with sha256 to produce bounds_hash in the format sha256:<64 hex chars>.

 No Condition Fields